-Competitive intelligence and analysis is often considered the domain of the largest companies that can afford outside consultants or a department dedicated to that task.
+Competitive intelligence and analysis is often considered the exclusive domain of the largest companies that can afford outside consultants or a department dedicated to that task.
 In my career I have run one such organization in a Fortune 500 business and earlier, worked in the function at IBM, in a department numbering well over 100 people.

 However, competitive intelligence is just as important for the small and medium-sized business.
 Understanding your competitors and being ready for their actions is part of every executive’s job in the smaller business.
 Often it is the marketing function that takes the lead on creating the discussion and developing whatever documentation is required.
 Following these simple steps will put you in a good position to be aware and react to competitive actions and avoid “business blind spots.”

 - Know who your competitors are.
 It’s always good to have a discussion about competitors in your strategic planning process.
 Bring in information from the sales team, as they will be the first to notice shifts or new entrants.
 Recognize also that all competitors are not created equal; some will operate in the exact customer targets you have and other may not.
 Potential new entrants are also worthy of discussion.